Sport and Exercise Science with Foundation Year BSc (Hons)

 Why choose this course

--Study a hands-on curriculum, recognised by the British Association of Sport and Exercise Science (BASES) for providing all the skills and knowledge you need to enter the profession.-Gain industry experience through our Professional Training placements, where you can work for a range of employers, including sports clubs, performance laboratories and nutrition companies.-Apply for one of our sports scholarships, designed for individuals with exceptional sporting ability, to help support your studies.-We are ranked top 10 in the UK for sports science by the Complete University Guide 2023 and have an over 90% satisfaction score for this course in the National Student Survey 2022.-Complete nationally recognised gym instructor, personal training and working with people with long term conditions qualifications, without any extra charge.
+-Study a hands-on curriculum recognised by the British Association of Sport and Exercise Science (BASES) for providing all the skills and knowledge you need to enter the profession.-Gain industry experience through our Professional Training placements, where you can work for a range of employers, including sports clubs, performance laboratories and nutrition companies.-Complete nationally recognised gym instructor and personal training qualifications as part of your course, without any extra cost.-Apply for one of our sports scholarships, designed for individuals with exceptional sporting ability, to help support your studies.

 What you will study